Section 179 deduction: does my vehicle qualify?

 In total, Hank can reduce his business’ tax burden by deducting $5,100 of his $15,000 light hatchback sedan purchase in its first year.

-Other Section 179 vehicle limitations to consider
+Additional Section 179 vehicle considerations

 If your vehicle meets the requirements, a Section 179 tax deduction is an opportunity to reduce your tax burden.
 However, there are a few added limitations and rules to consider.

-How Bonus Depreciation plays a role
+How bonus depreciation plays a role

 Bonus Depreciation can be used alongside the Section 179 tax deduction – sometimes.
 However, the two tax incentives are not the same.
 It can be easy to confuse Bonus Depreciation with a Section 179 tax deduction.
 That is because both offer similar benefits and can sometimes be used together.